-This is one portion of my “professional” posts, covering the business and challenges of PR and communication in China, and analyzing major crises and events such as the dairy industry’s melamine catastrophe.
-This includes much of my discussion of the woes of American Internet firms in China, as well as technology and Internet censorship.
-Posts that tilt more toward government affairs than business are filed under “Propaganda, Politics and Public Affairs.”
+These posts cover the business and challenges of PR and communication in China, and analyze major crises and events such as the dairy industry’s melamine catastrophe, the woes of American Internet firms in China, and technology and Internet censorship.

 Facebook’s China playbook: Every time Mark Zuckerberg is sighted in China, the tech press loses its mind.
 Here is my analysis of why Facebook’s prospects in China are somewhere between snowball + hell.
 With a handy chart!
 Published on sister blog Rectified.name.
 March, 2012.